ILVO's four research units are Animal Sciences, Social Sciences, Plant Sciences and Technology and Food Science.

 We develop and evaluate animal- and environmentally friendly farming systems.
 Our teams have solid expertise in spraying technology, fertilizer spreaders, emissions (measurement and reduction), energy, precision livestock farming and the integration of these techniques into sustainable innovative production systems.
 We combine technical competences with mathematical and IT-based methods.
 We build prototypes and test configurations in our own workshop.

 - Product Quality and Innovation

 The research aims at optimal processing of primary (animal & plant) products into food, feed and non-food applications.
 We have expertise in quality improvements, authenticity, nutritional and functional characteristics, taste, relationship nutritional health, detection of GMOs and allergens, valorization of side- and waste streams, and new applications from plant biotech.
 We work on all types of foods: dairy, meat/fish and fruit/vegetables.

 - Food Safety

 Scientific Director: Marc Heyndrickx

-Here we study the microbiological and chemical safety of food products along the entire production chain.
-We test analytical methods for detecting zoonotic pathogens, spoilage organisms and veterinary drug residues, and research control and remedial measures.
-We also study cleaning and disinfection, antibiotic resistance, virulence and/or persistence of pathogens and spoilage organisms, migration from packaging, and mycotoxins.
+We investigate microbiological and chemical safety of foodstuffs throughout the production chain.
+We develop and test analytical methods for zoonotic pathogens, spoilage organisms and residues of veterinary medicines.
+We formulate control and remedial measures.
+Special topics include cleaning and disinfection, antibiotic resistance, virulence and/or persistence of pathogens and spoilage organisms, chemical migration from packaging materials, and mycotoxins.